Sex Discrimination/Misconduct Policy

 Timely Warning Reporting Obligations

 Survivors of sexual misconduct should also be aware that College administrators must issue timely warnings for incidents reported to them that pose a substantial threat of bodily harm or danger to members of the campus community.
-The College will make every effort to ensure that a Survivor’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
+The College will withhold the name of the survivor and will make every effort to ensure that other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.

 Investigation and Resolution of Student Complaints